How The Wellness Way - Mason approach can help you reclaim rhythm in a dysregulated world

 Here are key things to understand:

-When you move from lying or sitting to standing, your heart rate increases much more (typically ≥ 30 bpm in adults) and you may experience light-headedness, palpitations, fatigue, brain fog, blurry vision, etc.
+When you move from lying or sitting to standing, your heart rate may rise significantly more than normal (commonly cited as ≥ 30 bpm in adults, ≥ 40 bpm in adolescents, sustained for 10 minutes on tilt-table testing) and you may experience light-headedness, palpitations, fatigue, brain fog, blurry vision, and more.

 The core issue: your autonomic nervous system (ANS) and circulatory regulation aren’t adapting well to the upright posture.